 - Humidifiers are best for easing sinusitis, blocked nasal passage, asthma or other allergies.
 These are respiratory conditions you can easily prevent, manage or control.

 - Dry, patched or crack skin is no longer a problem.
-The moisture in the air keeps your skin hydrated and younger looking every day.
+The moisture released keeps your skin hydrated and younger looking every day.
 Others include bloody noses, dry mouth, itchy eyes and sore throat.

 - Humidifiers also protect your furniture.
 The wood and paint are prone to peal or crack when the air is too dry, but a humidifier curbs such degradation.